pasrom/Applied-Robotics-Project/README.md

 		 git clone https://github.com/pasrom/Applied-Robotics-Project.git
 		 cd Applied-Robotics-Project
 		 cd installScripts

+ 3. run `install.sh` to automatically install ROS and ORB_SLAM2 with all its dependencies.

 		  ./install.sh

 	maybe you have to make it executable first

 		 chmod +x install.sh

- 3. run `install.sh` to automatically install ROS and ORB_SLAM2 with all its dependencies.
 	- on the raspberry pi it will only install ROS and pigpio library and gopigo.

+ 4. Go grab a :coffee:, but don't forget to press enter :smile:

 ## Master
 Following command is starting ORB_SLAM2, Camera republisher, rviz, roboter pose updater and rqt gui

 	   roslaunch fin_starter Master.launch
 ## Raspberry Pi
-ssh into your raspberry pi
+ssh into your raspberry pi.

 **this has to be done the first time:**

 	su root